http-party/http-server/README.md

 # node-http-server: command-line static web server for node.js

-`http-server` is a simple, no-configuration command-line static web server.
+`http-server` is a simple, zero-configuration command-line static web server.
 It can be used for anything from simple learning and testing to full production use serving static web content.

 ## Installation: